Template Image

 Ann C. Wilkie

-Dr. Ann C. Wilkie began the Student Compost Cooperative as a place for students to compost their food waste and learn about sustainable practices.
-She continues to host and direct the SCC at her lab, the BioEnergy and Sustainable Technology Laboratory.
+Dr. Ann C. Wilkie began the Compost Cooperative and Gardens as a place for students to compost their food waste and learn about sustainable practices.
+She continues to host and direct the CCG at her lab, the BioEnergy and Sustainable Technology Laboratory.

 For research and outreach questions, contact her at acwilkie@ufl.edu.